-Multi-compartment compliance aids were prepared by the pharmacy for approximately 40 people based in the community.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 120 people based in the community.
+The technician responsible for their preparation said that no assessment of need was carried out before a person started receiving medicines in compliance aids.
+She said that she had a waiting list of people as the pharmacy was at capacity.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.
-The inspector noted that prescriptions were clinically checked by the RP after the dispensing had occurred.
-She proffered guidance that this should be completed prior to their preparation to allow discrepancies or clinical issues to be identified and corrected at an appropriate time.